17 Tips For Facial Expressions In Speeches And PresentationsWhat public speakers should know about facial expressions

 The importance of facial expressions in public speaking

-When the topic of body language appears in the context of the speech, it is usually about gestures and a solid stand.
-Facial expressions are discussed, if at all, with the hint to smile.
-This is a pity because it has a lot to offer as well as the potential to harm if it is not appropriate.
+When the topic of body language appears in the context of the speech, it is usually the question “Where to put my hands?
+Mimic is discussed, if at all, with the hint of smiling.
+This is a pity, because facial expressions have a lot to offer and also the potential to cause damage if they are not appropriate.
 What does not fit the personality and role of the speaker is unintentionally funny, damages credibility and distracts from the content and the message.

 The article deals with what it is worth paying attention to as a speaker concerning facial expressions.